Moosieus/kevo_ex/pages/example_responses.md

 ```

 ### Websocket events:
-Here's a few events in descending order.
-First toggling the lock via bluetooth, then manually:
+Here's a few events in descending order, first toggling the lock via bluetooth, then manually.

+*Note: This isn't an exhaustive list.*

 ```elixir
 %{